Recently, I’ve become the unofficial self-proclaimed hype girl for peer-to-peer lending (also known as P2P lending).

 What is P2P Lending?

-P2P lending lets retail investors lend money to businesses and earn monthly interests in return.
+P2P lending lets retail investors lend money to businesses and earn monthly interest in return.

 Advantages of Investing in P2P Lending

-As an investment vehicle, P2P lending is accessible to almost everyone regardless of net worth or income.
+As an investment vehicle, P2P lending is more accessible.
+Almost anyone can invest through Lending Loop, regardless of their net worth and income.
 It is also easy to understand, and even easier to get started.
-I kid you not, you only need to deploy $200 to access the loan marketplace and start lending.
+As far as Lending Loop is concerned, you only need to deploy CA$200 to access the loan marketplace and start lending.

 Worried about the lack of transparency?
 Not a problem.
-You have access to all the business and financial details you need in order to make informed investment decisions.
-Besides that, you have total control over which loan you invest in.
+You have access to enough business and financial details to help you decide which loans to invest in.

 Now that I’ve talked extensively about how awesome P2P lending is, let’s talk about the drawbacks: